aoijs/documentation/functions/usdmemberjoinposition.md

 This function will show you your position in the joined history. \(1st, 2nd, 3rd member, etc.\)

-{% hint style="info" %}
-This function requires you to have all server members cached to be accurate.
+> ℹ️ This function requires you to have all server members cached to be accurate.
-{% endhint %}

 Raw usage: `$memberJoinPosition[User ID (Optional)]`